Hukm Al-Kashf Al-Ijbari 'An Al-Amrad Al-Wirathiyah

 Is it acceptable, from an Islamic ethical perspective, to force a to-be-married couple to undergo genetic testing before marriage?
 This is the main question of this paper which was submitted to the symposium held by the Islamic Organization for Medical Sciences (IOMS) in Kuwait during the period 13-15 October 1998 on genetics.
 The author answers this question negatively and argues that such a genetic testing cannot be made compulsory because this regulation would contravene ethical principles such as autonomy.

 Analogy; Autonomy; Databases; Employment; Ethics; Genetic Databases; Genetic Privacy; Genetic Testing; Genetics; Ijtihad; Islamic Ethics; Islamic Legal Maxims; Mandatory Testing; Marital Relationship; Modern Muslim Religious Scholars; Muslim Religious Scholars; Marriage; Pre-Modern Muslim Religious Scholars; Privacy; Regulation; Religious Ethics; Genetics, Molecular Biology and Microbiology; Genetic Screening / Genetic Testing; Right to Refuse Treatment;

 Showing items related by title, author, creator and subject.

-Ashqar, Muhammad Sulayman (2000)This paper was submitted to the symposium held by the Islamic Organization for Medical Sciences (IOMS) in Kuwait during the period 13-15 October 1998 on genetics.
-The paper gives an overview of the recognized methods for ...
+'Abd Allah, Muhammad 'Abd Allah (2000)This paper was submitted to the symposium held by the Islamic Organization for Medical Sciences (IOMS)in Kuwait during the period 13-15 October 1998 on genetics.
+After giving brief information about the nature of the human ...